 - Book one, Living with Reduced Kidney Function, is intended for people whose primary care providers or nephrologists have identified kidney damage with either normal or reduced kidney function.
 It provides information on how kidneys work, and focuses on delaying the worsening of kidney function and preventing end-stage kidney disease through lifestyle choices such as diet, exercise and medication management.

 - Book Two, Living with Kidney Failure, is intended for patients with progressive kidney disease who need more information about treatment options.
 It provides information on dialysis, transplant, and conservative care.
 It also covers advance care planning and practical matters such as working, finance and insurance.

 The handbook is provided free of charge by the Foundation to all newly-diagnosed kidney patients across the country and is typically distributed to patients through healthcare professionals working in renal units.
 It is also available through your local Kidney Foundation of Canada branch office.

-Other interested persons may obtain a copy of this manual for a small fee.
-To order print copies, please send an e-mail request to firstname.lastname@example.org, and specify the language and quantity desired.
+Other interested persons may obtain print copies of these handbooks for $20.00 each, plus shipping and handling.
+To order print copies, please send an e-mail request to email@example.com, and specify the language and quantity desired.
 Please also indicate your full name, address and phone number.

 Other languages and formats

 The previous edition remains available in Chinese, Italian, and Punjabi.